bigboy32/MacOnVirtuablox-TheEasyWay/README.md

 # Mac on Virtuablox The Easy Way

-### I am really sorry, due to the lack of time i have to work on this project, i had to abandon it.
+## I am really sorry, due to the lack of time i have to work on this project, i had to abandon it.
 Maybe i will get started later on

-### Quick Notes
-Sorry for the slow dev speed, i have to work on multiple projects at once

 ### What is this?
 This is a script, that will setup mac on virtualbox, the easy way!